Automattic/jetpack/readme.txt

 **Major Enhancements**

-* Block Editor: this release introduces new blocks: a Subcription form block and a VR block.
+* Block Editor: this release introduces new blocks: a Subcription form block, a VR block, and a Related Posts block.

 **Enhancements**